Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/devops-cloud-documentation/setup.md

 ## Step 4: Verify Your Setup

-i.
-Go to the "Actions" tab in your GitHub repository ii.
-You should see your workflow running (it may take a minute to appear) iii.
-Click on the workflow run to see the details and logs
+- Go to the "Actions" tab in your GitHub repository
+- You should see your workflow running (it may take a minute to appear)
+- Click on the workflow run to see the details and logs

 ## Understanding the Workflow File